What is Software Engineering?

 What Do You Learn in Software Engineering?

-Students interested in software engineering learn how to design software from the ground up, which may entail learning multiple programming languages and understanding how they can be integrated to create a complete system.
-Students may also need to learn design and digital content management, human and computer interaction, information systems, as well as business skills like project management and leadership.
+Students in Drexel CCI's MS in Software Engineering program will learn how to design software from the ground up, which may entail learning multiple programming languages and understanding how they can be integrated to create a complete system.
+Students may also need to learn human and computer interaction, information systems, as well as business skills like project management and leadership.

-Software engineers may also find it helpful to study other disciplines, including AI and ML, to keep up with growing technology trends.
+Software engineers may also find it helpful to study other disciplines, including Artificial Intelligence and Machine Learning, to keep up with growing technology trends.